YunoHost/doc/pages/02.administer/45.tutorials/60.security/security.md

 The best thing to do, if you know how to use the [command-line interface](/commandline), is to deactivate the `yunohost-api` service.

 !
 This will completely disable both YunoHost's API and the web administration panel that relies on it.
 !
-Proceed only if you are confortable with the command line interface.
+Proceed only if you are comfortable with the command line interface.

 ```bash
 sudo systemctl disable yunohost-api